New Opportunities for Rail Freight Systems

 Since the containers themselves become the vehicle, the wheelbase is approximately half the length of a 40 foot container.
 By having a direct-drive motor attached to each wheel, there are no fixed axles which add to the wear of both wheels and tracks.

-With a centre-of-gravity close to the contact plane, vehicles remain relatively stable when cornering.
+With a vertical centre-of-gravity close to the contact plane between wheels and rails, vehicles remain relatively stable when cornering.
 Our system is designed for a maximum speed of 20 km/h.
 Combining these factors allows for a cornering radius down to 90 metres.

 Double-Helix Open-Cut Shell